LCC book pick up

 Borrow from another library

-Except for There There, LCC library does not have e-book copies of the other Beyond the Book options, due to licensing and platform limitations.
-Checkout a copy of these books from an area library.
+You can check out a copy from another area library.
 As an LCC student you can get a free library card from East Lansing Public Library and as a Michigan resident with a valid state ID you can get a free library card from Delta Township District Library.

 Buy a copy

 Buy any of the books from a variety of booksellers in print, e-book, or as a free audiobook with an Audible trial.